-The total number of spring Chinook Salmon redds counted during the 2016 spawning ground surveys was 147, with an estimated adult spawning run escapement of 353 fish to the Entiat River basin.
-A total of 52 carcasses were recovered; male carcasses outnumbered female carcasses 28 to 22.
-All female carcasses were examined to determine spawning success, 18 (82%) carcasses were completely spent, two (9%) had full egg skeins indicating pre-spawn mortality and two (9%) could not be determined due to poor condition.
-Recovered carcasses indicate that natural-origin spring Chinook Salmon comprised 84% of the adult return escapement to the Entiat River and the remaining 16% were of hatchery-origin.
-No coded-wire tags were recovered from spring Chinook Salmon carcasses in 2016.
+The total number of spring Chinook Salmon redds counted during the 2017 spawning ground surveys was 63, with an estimated adult spawning run escapement of 101 fish to the Entiat River basin.
+A total of 19 carcasses were recovered; female carcasses outnumbered male carcasses 10 to 7.
+All female carcasses were examined to determine spawning success, 9 (90%) carcasses were completely spent and one (10%) could not be determined due to poor condition.
+Recovered carcasses indicate that natural-origin spring Chinook Salmon comprised 63% of the adult return escapement to the Entiat River and the remaining 37% were of hatchery-origin.
+Two CWTs were recovered from spring Chinook Salmon in 2017 both were from Chiwawa Rearing Ponds.

-In 2016, 363 summer Chinook Salmon redds were counted during spawning ground surveys, with an estimated adult spawning run escapement of 871 fish to the Entiat River.
-A total of 169 carcasses were recovered; females outnumbered males 98 to 55.
-All 98 female carcasses were examined for spawning success; 93 (95%) were completely spent, three (3%) were partially spent, one (1%) had a full egg skein indicative of pre-spawn mortality, and one (1%) were undetermined due to decomposition.
-Recovered carcasses indicated that overall natural-origin fish compromised 81% of the adult spawning escapement to the Entiat River and 19% were of hatchery-origin.
-Spatially, hatchery-origin summer Chinook comprised 49% of the spawners in the lower river below Entiat NFH while natural-origin adults comprise 93% of the upriver spawning population.
-Scale analysis revealed natural-origin summer Chinook Salmon had three distinctive life histories; 56% were ocean-type juvenile migrants, 43% were reservoir-type juvenile migrants and 1% overwintered in a stream.
-A total of 16 CWTs were recovered from carcasses.
-Based on the CWT recoveries hatchery summer Chinook Salmon carcasses were from Entiat NFH (79%) and Dryden Ponds (21%).
+In 2017, 370 summer Chinook Salmon redds were counted during spawning ground surveys, with an estimated adult spawning run escapement of 591 fish to the Entiat River.
+A total of 184 carcasses were recovered; females outnumbered males 104 to 62.
+All 104 female carcasses were examined for spawning success; 85 (81%) were completely spent, five (4%) were partially spent, four (4%) had a full egg skein indicative of pre-spawn mortality, and ten (10%) were undetermined due to decomposition.
+Recovered carcasses indicated that overall natural-origin fish compromised 59% of the adult spawning escapement to the Entiat River and 41% were of hatchery-origin.
+Spatially, hatchery-origin summer Chinook Salmon comprised 73% of the upriver spawning population.
+Scale analysis revealed natural-origin summer Chinook Salmon had three distinctive life histories; 86% were ocean-type juvenile migrants, 11% were reservoir-type juvenile migrants and 3% overwintered in a stream.
+A total of 41 CWTs were recovered from carcasses.
+Based on the CWT recoveries hatchery summer Chinook Salmon carcasses were from Entiat NFH (90%) and Dryden Ponds (10%).